Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 # DontQ
 __Live Site:__
 [DontQ](https://emmabergner.github.io/dontq/)
 DontQ is a queuing web browser application and service where businesses can offer their customers an easy and sustainable way of queueing.
 With DontQ, your customer will receive an queueing number straight in the phone.

 By scanning a QR-code when entering the store customers will automatically receive their queueing number.
 They will be updated on current number, remaining queueing numbers and a message when it is their turn.

 The idea is, instead of printing out tickets when entering stores (for business using this type of queuing system) everything is online and on personal devices.
 This application is a sustainable way of thinking and can be used in any store that uses any sort of queuing system, using numbers.

 ![Ami Responsive](state/static/images/ami.png)

+The idea for this project came from an own experience a couple of weeks ago when me and my friend was trying to get a table at a restaurant.
+It was a sunny day and everywhere was packed, fallowed with a waiting list up to 67 people.
+I thought to myself, how this man standing with all phone numbers needs to contact each and everyone saying that there is a table ready for them.

+Inorder for this system to work:
+- Staff has to have the time to go through the list and make these phone calls.
+- Customer has to be open to giving out their phone number to the business.
+- Customer have to be close enough to the business inorder to make it back for their turn.

+A store won’t call their customers who’s waiting for their turn since they haven’t left the store.
+Some stores print out queueing tickets to keep track of the queue (witch is thrown after being served and a waist for the enviornment) .
+But people are forced to stay inside to queue and in some cases the store can be packed with people.

+Changes so customers can:
+- Step outside and fallow the queue from a distance.
+- Make other errands while waiting for their turn.

+To adress and replace the lack in this system, with a digital and remotely system where customers can fallow their queueing process themselves.

+The interface for customers and for business looks different.

+For customers to know what place in the queue they are at the moment.
+For businesses to change and control who in the queue that is being served.

 ## Project Plan
 I used Trello to plan and to fallow up with my project.